top of page

 When You Need a Unit Economics Slide in a Pitch Deck

-In a unit economics slide of the pitch deck, expectations depend on the stage, but the pattern is consistent.
+In a unit economics slide pitch deck, expectations depend on stage, but the pattern is consistent.

 You typically need this slide when: